-In most NATO countries resources are now fully used; a trend towards a reduction in working hours has begun in many countries.
-These developments will, however, be offset at least to some extent by the great increase in investment of recent years, and probably also by the progress in international specialisation of the European economies which current efforts at economic integration should make possible.
+Some decline in the rate of expansion is also likely 16. in the European NATO countries.
+Some of them will experience like Russia, a decline in the rate of growth of their labour force, resulting from the reduction in the birthrate during the In most NATO countries resources are now fully used; war years. a trend towards a reduction in working hours has begun in many countries.
+These developments will, however, be offset at least to some extent by the great increase in investment of recent years and probably also by the progress in international specialisation of the European economies which current efforts towards economic integration should make possible.
 For the Six it has thus been estimated that an additional increase of GNP of 0.5% per annum may result from the creation of the Common Market.
-These factors have been taken into account in the present report by estimating the future rate of growth at 3.7%, somewhat higher than the estimates published in April 1959 by the OEEC.
+These factors have been taken into account in the present report by estimating the future rate of growth at 3.7%, somewhat higher than the estimates published in April, 1959 by the OEEC.